gais

 Gais village

-A unique collection from all over the world is exhibited in the small Fireman’s Helmet Museum in the main village of Gais
+A unique collection from all over the world is displayed in the small Fireman’s Helmet Museum in the main village of Gais

-Being active is part of the daily routine in Gais village.
-A spacious sports facility invites you to play tennis and football, next to it is the historic "Baggalocke", a destination for many families in summer for decades.
-The former pond was turned into a beautiful bathing lake with a sunbathing lawn under shady trees and a bar.
-In winter, the two skiing areas - the SkiWorld Valle Aurina and the Plan de Corones Ski Area - are also easily accessible by bus, otherwise we recommend a sledging excursion in the neighbouring village of Villa Ottone... by moonlight.
+Being active is part of everyday life in Gais.
+A spacious sports facility invites you to play tennis and football.
+Next to it is the historic "Baggalocke" bathing lake, which has been a popular summer destination for families for decades.
+The former muddy pond has been transformed into a beautiful bathing lake with a sunbathing lawn, shady trees, and a bar next to a pirate ship.

 Suggest an edit/correction